Jennifer Clark

 After hearing Jennifer's suspicions, detectives checked the Clark family's bank accounts for any activity from Donald.

-We looked through Donald's bank records and we did search warrants on his bank account and on a cell phone, and the activity stopped almost immediately upon his disappearance.
+We looked through Donald's bank records and we did search warrants on his bank account and on his cell phone, and the activity stopped almost immediately upon his disappearance.

 Detectives know they need to track down Danielle, but first, at Jennifer's suggestion, they reach out to Donald's boss, Todd May.